kushal-10/inventory-dynamics/docs/utilities/tensorboard.rst

 Log with Tensorboard
 ====================

-To better monitor the training process for neural controllers, i.e. `SingleSourcingNeuralController` and `DualSourcingNeuralController`, we can specify the `tensorboard_writer` parameter to log both the training loss and validation loss.
+To better monitor the training process for neural controllers, i.e. :class:`SingleSourcingNeuralController` and :class:`DualSourcingNeuralController`, we can specify the `tensorboard_writer` parameter to log both the training loss and validation loss.
 The log result can then be inspected using `tensorboard`.

+Below is an example demonstrating how to integrate `tensorboard_writer` into the :class:`SingleSourcingNeuralController`.

 .. code-block:: python